 And they say the press doesn't cover them.

-I don't want to compare crowd sizes.
+I don't want to compare crowd sizes to the public.

-No, I you shouldn't.
+No, you shouldn't.

-But let me just say what they do say is that the press doesn't cover them.
+But let me just say, what they do say is that the press doesn't cover them.

 Isn't that great?

-And that's that is that is spectacular.
+And that is spectacular.

 Because again, it gets to the heart of what the media here.

-First question at White House Press Office briefing pro-Trump.
+First question at White House press office briefing, pro-Trump.

 Oh, really?